rsbondi/clightning-mobile/README.md

 1. Install certificate on same machine
 1. Build the plugin from above link or use [linux-x64 binary](https://moonbreeze.richardbondi.net/remote_plugin)
 1. Configure c-lightning to use the plugin in the appropriate config file or add options to the command line and point to the installed certificate.
-1. Install mobile app on mobile device(not yet deployed, currently only by running repo)
+1. Install mobile app on mobile device for [apk](https://moonbreeze.richardbondi.net/clightningclient.apk) or clone repo and run

 feel free to DM me on [twitter](https://twitter.com/r_bondi) if you need help